 Having a sustainable and livable Victoria is important to everyone.
 We must all work together to prevent and reduce the harmful effect of pollution and waste on Victoria’s environment and people.

-As part of the Small Business Program pilot you will receive direct and tailored advice from consultants who specialise in supporting business to comply with laws that seek to prevent harm, such as the environment protection laws.
+As part of the Small Business Program pilot participants receive direct and tailored advice from consultants who specialise in supporting business to comply with laws that seek to prevent harm, such as the environment protection laws.

-This free advice will help you identify ways your business could meet its obligations under the new environment protection laws.
-You will learn how to identify, manage and monitor your environmental risks so that you can help us protect the environment now and in the future.
+This free advice helps identify ways business could meet its obligations under the new environment protection laws and to learn how to identify, manage and monitor environmental risks help us protect the environment now and in the future.

 The pilot phase